Mugdha Vaishampayan: Marathi films

-Mugdha has also contributed to Marathi movie Let's Go Back where in June 2010 she sang Bigi Bigi.
+Mugdha also contributed to the Marathi-language movie Let's Go Back where in June 2010 she sang Bigi Bigi.
 She recorded the title track for Let's Go Back in July 2010.

-In May 2011, Mugdha recorded foot tapping title song for the movie "Ya gol gol dabyatala".
+In May 2011, Mugdha recorded the title song for the movie "Ya gol gol dabyatala".
 This film was released in 2012.

-Mugdha contributed to Marathi Movie Chintamani released in 2014, she sang ″Kadhitari Kuthetari″ along with Amruta Subhash.
+Mugdha contributed to the Marathi-language movie Chintamani released in 2014, she sang "Kadhitari Kuthetari" along with Amruta Subhash.
 She did major contribution as a playback singer in the film Ubuntu which was released in September 2017.

 Brand ambassador

 In November 2010, Mugdha became a brand ambassador for the "Jungle Book" contest of the Marathi daily newspaper Lokmat, and has been cast as leading ambassador for the Marathi Home Calmanac Kalnirnay (कालनिर्णय).
 Commercials featuring Mugdha began airing in November 2010 on all Marathi Television channels.